awslabs/dotnet-nativeaot-labs/README.md

 For now, to work with native code, we will need to deploy our Lambda as a custom runtime.
 This is because there is currently no Lambda-managed .NET NativeAOT runtime.
 To generate a simple function with a custom runtime, from the command line, run `dotnet new lambda.CustomRuntimeFunction`

-At this point, you should be able to deploy the Lambda to AWS and test it, but it will just be compiling as [ReadyToRun](https://docs.microsoft.com/en-us/dotnet/core/deploying/ready-to-run) which gives some of the benefits of Ahead of Time compilation, but still uses Just in Time compilation too.
+At this point, you should be able to deploy the Lambda (`dotnet lambda deploy-function --function-name MySampleReadyToRunFunction`) to AWS and test it, but it will just be compiling as [ReadyToRun](https://docs.microsoft.com/en-us/dotnet/core/deploying/ready-to-run) which gives some of the benefits of Ahead of Time compilation, but still uses Just in Time compilation too.
+Next, we will convert this function to run with NativeAOT.
+If you want to keep this ready-to-run function for comparison, create another identical project that we can use to convert to NativeAOT.

 ## Understanding the csproj